MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 ### Replaced items

-Items that have not been imported from a module or snap-in, such as functions, variables, and aliases that you create in your session or that you add by using a profile can be replaced by commands that have the same name.
-If they are replaced, you cannot access them.

-Variables and aliases are always replaced even if they have been imported from a module or snap-in because you cannot use a call operator or a qualified name to run them.
+A "replaced" item is one that you can no longer access.
+You can replace items by importing items of the same name from a module or snap-in.

-For example, if you type a `Get-Map` function in your session, and you import a function called `Get-Map`, the original function is replaced.
+For example, if you type a `Get-Map` function in your session, and you import a function called `Get-Map`, it replaces the original function.
 You cannot retrieve it in the current session.

+Variables and aliases cannot be hidden because you cannot use a call operator or a qualified name to run them.
+When you import variables and aliases from a module or snap-in, they replace variables in the session with the same name.

 ### Avoiding name conflicts

 The best way to manage command name conflicts is to prevent them.
-When you name your commands, use a name that is very specific or is likely to be unique.
+When you name your commands, use a unique name.
 For example, add your initials or company name acronym to the nouns in your commands.

 Also, when you import commands into your session from a PowerShell module or from another session, use the `Prefix` parameter of the